The Howley Foundation UA 05192016

 Lorie Howley — Founder & Trustee

 Became Executive Director in 2001 and Board President in 2014.
-Led expansion from initial high school scholarships to elementary, high school, and college programs.
+Led expansion from initial high school scholarships to elementary, high school, and college programmes.
 Background: 15 years in the Education Department at Longwood Gardens.
 Education: B.S. in Ornamental Horticulture and M.A. in Communication Arts from Cornell University.

 Leadership Quote: